jhnbyrn/951-KLR-PAGES/klr_tps_processing.md

 Here's a signal trace showing this situation.
 The blue trace is the raw TPS signal voltage and the red trace is the WOT output pin.
 Here we can see the state just before and after the WOT condition is signalled to the DME - the brief (p1.5):

 ![](images/tps/tps_voltage_and_8048_WOT_output_1.png)

 The following scope trace was captured from the DME side.
 Blue is the KLR trigger signal (that the DME sends to reset the KLR) and black is the WOT signal that the DME actually sees:

 ![](images/tps/klr_trigger_and_WOT_signal_1.png)

 The pulse on the blue line here corresponds to one of the many short pulses in the red trace from the KLR trace in the previous image - but as you can see these pulses are not present in the actual WOT signal.

 The code above turns the WOT off very soon after the reset if 3A is less than or equal to 3E.
 The value of 3E is determined by a a one-axis map (rpm) but the map has the value 66 for all entries.

-Working backwards with the value 66 and the knowledge that the nominal conversion ratio is 119/256, we get
+So the minimum value that will trigger WOT is 67.
+Working backwards with the value 67 and the knowledge that the nominal conversion ratio is 119/256, we get

-66 * 256/119 = 141.9
+67 * 256/119 ~=144

 So ~142 is the corresponding raw TPS signal value from 3C for the WOT threshold.
 We also saw earlier that the nominal power supply value is 201 (corresponding to about 3.9v).

-And 142/201 = ~70%.
+And 144/201 = ~71.7%.

-So now we know that the WOT threshold is around 70% throttle.
-Finally, 70% of 90 degrees is 63 degrees, so pretty close to the 65 deg. specified in the DME Test Plan.
+So now we know that the WOT threshold is around 72% throttle.
+Finally, 72% of 90 degrees is just under 65 degrees, so pretty close to the 65 deg. specified in the DME Test Plan.

 ## Uses of the TPS